 Madison became just the ninth head coach in NCAA Division I history to hit the 400-win mark, hitting the milestone on September 20, 2019, with a 2-0 shutout victory at Syracuse.
 She has accumulated more wins than any other coach in Virginia program history.

-During her tenure in Charlottesville, Madison has recruited and coached a three four-time All-Americans, Paige Selenski, Elly Buckley and Tara Vittese, who was the first player in program history to be named to the first team all four years of her career.
-In all, eight different Cavaliers have earned 22 All-America honors while playing for Madison.
+During her tenure in Charlottesville, Madison has recruited and coached three four-time All-Americans, Paige Selenski, Elly Buckley and Tara Vittese, who was the first player in program history to be named to the first team all four years of her career.
+In all, 11 different Cavaliers have earned 2 All-America honors while playing for Madison.
 The Cavaliers have been ranked in the top-25 of every NFHCA Coaches Poll since the 2012 preseason poll.

 Under Madison’s guidance, Tara Vittese became the first Cavalier and third-ever ACC player to be named the Longstreth/NFHCA National Player of the Year.
 As the recipient of the honor in 2015, 2016 and 2017, Vittese is the only player to ever be deemed top player in the country by the National Field Hockey Coaches Association three times in her career.
 Vittese was also a two-time ACC Offensive Player of the Year, the only Cavalier to twice be named the top player in the conference.

 Of the 12 players to score 100 or more goals in NCAA history, Madison recruited and/or coached three of them.
 In addition to Selenski, Madison also signed Kristy Gleason (1989-93) at Iowa.
 Gleason finished her career ranked third in the NCAA record book with 132 goals for the Hawkeyes.
 Madison also coached Jane Catanzaro at Temple, who was the NCAA career goal-scoring leader at the time of her graduation, scoring 177 in her four years with the Owls.